Freelancer Finance, Part 4: Making Sense of Billable vs. Non-Billable Hours

 WHAT A FREELANCER'S WORK WEEK LOOKS LIKE

 Only billing for 25 hours a week may seem outrageous to non-freelancers.
 After all, we’re taught that we should “work” (and get paid for) a 40-hour week.
-But in the freelance world, billing fewer than 30 hours a week is typical.
-(Side note: If you’re working more than 35 hours a week on client projects and still barely making ends meet, you need to raise your rates).
+But in the freelance world, billing fewer than 25 hours a week is typical.
+(Side note: If you’re working more than 30 hours a week on client projects and still barely making ends meet, you likely need to raise your rates and/or find new clients.)

 Here are two ideas for balancing your billable and non-billable hours throughout the week: